scott-knight/ubuntu-on-windows-setup/Install oh-my-posh-and-required-libraries.md

 You can actually use `oh-my-posh` with Ubuntu.
 However, I prefer to use `oh-my-zsh`.
 You can read more about using `oh-my-posh` [here](https://docs.microsoft.com/en-us/windows/terminal/tutorials/powerline-setup#set-up-powerline-in-wsl-ubuntu).

+Now you are ready to install `Ubuntu`.
+The install instructions are found [here](https://github.com/scott-knight/ubuntu-on-windows-setup/blob/main/install-ubuntu.md).